STRlantian/AnotherMe/README.md

-# AnotherMe
+# AnotherMe ✨

-A 2D RPG game with Unity
+* A 2D RPG game made with Unity

-This is the first time I develop a game with Unity
+* This is the first time I develop a game with Unity

-And actually im a little young to write codes so pls give feedback if there are problems
+* And actually im a little young to write codes so pls give feedback if there are issues

 -Warning-

-This game DOES NOT contain any scary, disturbing elements
+* This game _DOES NOT_ contain any scary, disturbing elements

-which means there are NO jumpscares, suddenly-appear-on-the-screen eyes and stuff like them
+* which means there are NO jumpscares, suddenly-appear-on-the-screen eyes and stuff like them(Really)

-This game should be provided for FREE on itch.io (maybe on steam later)
+* This game should be provided for FREE on itch.io (maybe on Steam later)

-# Credits
+# Credits 😎

-STRlantian -> Art, Programme, Story
+STRlantian -> Art, Programme, Story...

+~~(WHY THERE ISN'T SOMEONE THAT COULD HELP ME DO THIS ZZZZZZZZZZZZZZ)~~

 [Bilibili Channel](https://space.bilibili.com/356775820) | [Github](https://github.com/Strlantian/)